gwct/grampa/README.md

 ### Detailed options

-#### `-s` : A file containing a rooted, newick formatted species tree.
+#### `-s` : A rooted, newick formatted species tree.
 This tree can be either single-labeled or MUL.

+The tree can be in a file, in which case you can enter the file name here, or you can simply paste the tree string into the command line.

 Entering a singly-labeled tree means you wish to search for the most parsimonious polyploidy scenario.
 GRAMPA will build MUL-trees based on this singly-labeled tree and calculate reconciliation scores.
 You can specify the range of MUL-trees to build with the `-h1` and `-h2` options.